physimals/quantiphyse/doc/dce/tutorial_basic.rst

 Introduction
 ============

 In this tutorial, we are going to explore how to quantify the haemodynamic parameters of DCE-MRI data using Quantiphyse.
-We will use the Tofts models to perform our analysis.
+We will use the Tofts model to perform our analysis.

 Data Preparation
 ================

-First, we need to load the DCE-MRI data and ROI files to Quantiphyse.
+First, we need to load the DCE-MRI data and the ROI file to Quantiphyse.
 Be sure to specify the DCE-MRI data as ``Data`` and ROI file as ``ROI``.
 It is always helpful to check the timeseries of the DCE-MRI data using the ``Voxel analysis`` Widget:

 .. image:: /screenshots/dce/DCE_tutorial_basic_timeseries.jpg